niplav/site/masturbation_and_attractiveness.md

 changed](https://old.reddit.com/wiki/faq#wiki_i_made_a_mistake_in_my_submission_title.2C_how_can_i_edit_it.3F)
 by users of reddit.

-The pre-registered hypothesis shall thus be: Let `$\mu_{during}$` be the expected value of cold approach with women during a long period of abstinence from masturbation, and `$\mu_{after}$` be the expected value of cold approach with women after a week of regular masturbation.
+The pre-registered hypothesis shall thus be: Let `$\mu_{during}$` be the expected value of cold approach with women during a long period of abstinence from masturbation as described in the section [Method](#Method), and `$\mu_{after}$` be the expected value of cold approach with women after a week of regular masturbation.
 Then there are three different hypotheses:

 1. H₀: `$\mu_{during} \le \mu_{after}$`
 2. H₁: `$\mu_{during} = \mu_{after}$`